josugoar/csp/README.md

     // Now destroy will not do anything because u does not own the pointer
     // Again, recommended to destroy the pointer manually, there is no way
-    // araound it in standard C without using extremelly costly abstractions
+    // around it in standard C without using extremely costly abstractions
     // (glib) or macro magic, which is arguably worse than anything else
 #ifndef HAS_CLEANUP_ATTRIBUTE
     csp_unique_ptr_destroy(&u);